King Community redesign

 Although it wasn’t so long ago since it was rebuilt by an external company, the problems in terms of value and functionality were big for both players and moderators.

 The Community team had ownership of the old King Care platform.
-The redesign was my main project as I joined Player Support Tech to take care of the redesign.
+The redesign was my main project as I joined Player Support Tech taking around 6 months.

 - Gather needs & problems